nus-cs2113-AY2324S2/ip/docs/README.md

 ## Requirements
 1. Ensure that you have `Java 11` installed in your Windows computer.
 2. Download the latest `lotes.jar` from [here](https://github.com/e0958902/ip/releases).
-3. Copy `lotes.jar` to a directory you want to your main folder to run Lotes, your task manager.
+3. Copy `lotes.jar` to a directory you want Lotes to run.
 4. `Press and hold down shift` then `right-click` the directory and click `Open in Terminal`.
 5. Type `java -jar lotes.jar` and press `Enter`.<br>
    If your program is running correctly, you should see an output like this: